Apps Have More People Tuning In To Police Chatter When Disaster Strikes

 For her, the most important reason for tuning in usually involves loved ones.
 "I ... have a teen boy who drives, and an elderly mother who is going blind and shouldn't be driving," she says, so she monitors a scanner app for auto accidents.

-"Whenever a major incident happens in the country regarding public safety — either police, fire, EMS — we'll see a significant uptick of folks that will go to Broadcastify to listen in real-time to what's going on," says Blanton, the CEO.
+"Whenever a major incident happens in the country regarding public safety — either police, fire, EMS — we'll see a significant uptick of folks that will go to Broadcastify to listen in real time to what's going on," says Blanton.

 There is no general demographic information that shows who listens to the apps, but Allen Wong, the developer of 5-0 Radio, one of dozens of scanner apps available, says some of the heaviest users of his app are news reporters, retired police officers and relatives of police officers and firefighters.
-They also include concerned citizens worried about their neighborhoods, people stuck in natural disaster areas, and hospital staffs preparing emergency rooms immediately after major incidents, he says.
+They also include concerned citizens worried about their neighborhoods, people stuck in natural disaster areas and hospital staffs preparing emergency rooms immediately after major incidents, he says.

 Certainly notable that after the Vegas tragedy, police scanner & meditation apps are trending in Apple's App Store pic.twitter.com/eblWQ5ICKN— Lauren Juanita Hines (@HinesLauren) October 3, 2017